davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 ---

 I studied logic.
 Now I write software for a living.
 This confuses some people.
-What the heck is logic?
+What is logic?
 How is it related to computers?
 This is my explanation.

+### Logic

 Logic is the study of inference: of drawing conclusions, or extracting information out of the information we already have.
 If someone says he